 The causes of depression exceed those that we will mention, but here are some mainstream causes that are diagnosed among the majority of individuals suffering from depression.

-The brain and body work with certain chemical regulations.
+Your brain and body work with certain chemical regulations.
 If due to any change, the chemical balance is disturbed, a person may develop symptoms of depression.

 Depression transmits from genes as well.
 A child is likely to develop a case of persistent depression if his/her parents or blood relatives experience it.

-Hormones change at many occasions in an individual’s life.
-This occurs more to women for they menstruate, conceive, and reach a menopause.
+Hormones change on many occasions in an individual’s life.
+This occurs more to women for they menstruate, conceive, and reach menopause.
 Hormonal imbalances among males also take place as a result of thyroid problems and other medical conditions.
 When the hormones are altered, people are prone to have changes in mood.

 Unfavorable or unwanted life events are the prime reason for people to experience depression.
 Unemployment, break ups, divorces, poor grades, unwanted pregnancies etc, are among the leading reasons to depression.